-Parenting is arguably the toughest job you'll ever have, but it's also filled with little moments that make parenting all worthwhile.
-While each child is different, many experience the same milestones and similar sweet moments as they grow and develop.
+Parenting is arguably the toughest job you'll ever have, but it's also filled with little moments that make it all worthwhile.
+While each child is different, many experience the same milestones and similar sweet events as they grow and develop.

 They Take Their First Steps Alone

 "One of my favorite moments of watching babies grow is when they start walking without support," says Raman A. Although your child is likely mobile in some way before they walk, seeing those first independent steps fills you with pride.
 Knowing that your child is capable of being independent and accomplishing something so difficult, yet integral to life, gives you the peace of mind that they can do anything.

 They Run to Hug You at Pickup

 "Knowing my kids loved their babysitter like a grandma, yet still rushing up to hug me when I came to pick them up after work" makes parenting feel worthwhile shares Kelly R. Even though they're having fun and you may feel guilty about not being there all day, their excited little hug lets you know you're still number one.